getAlby/hub/scripts/linux-x86_64/phoenixd/README.md

 ## Requirements

 - Linux distribution
-- Runs pretty much on any VPS or server
+- Runs pretty much on any VPS or server (512MB+ memory recommended)

 ## Docker